 \section{Introduction}

-The problem of determining whether a singularity is removable by coordinate transformation, and determining the true regularity of removable singularities, has been a major open problem in Differential Geometry.
-In this paper we resolve this problem for any affine connection in $L^p$, $p>n$.
-The question whether a singularity is essential or removable became a central problem in General Relativity (GR) when Eddington and Finkelstein first discovered an explicit coordinate transformation which regularized the singularity present at the event horizon of the black hole in the Schwarzschild metric.
-Since that time, every reader is left wondering how one could determine at the start that the singularity is removable.
-This question extends to other important singularities in GR, including singularities in the Kerr and Reissner-Nordstrom metric, singularities at GR shock waves \cite{Israel, SmollerTemple, GroahTemple, ReintjesTemple_first, Reintjes_1, BarnesLeFlSchmSt}, as well as infinite gradient singularities like those that arise in numerical simulations of binary black hole mergers \cite{Alcubierre, AnninosCMSST, Pretorius}.
+The problem of determining whether or not a singularity is removable by coordinate transformation, and the true regularity of removable singularities, has been a central open problem in Differential Geometry and General Relativity from the beginning.
+In this paper we resolve the problem for any affine connection locally in $L^p$ in a given atlas, $p>n$.
+The question whether a singularity is essential or removable became central to General Relativity (GR) when Eddington and Finkelstein first discovered an explicit coordinate transformation which regularized the singularity present at the event horizon of the black hole in the Schwarzschild metric.
+Since that time, every reader is left wondering how one could determine at the start that the black hole singularity is removable.
+This question extends to other important singularities in GR, including singularities in the Kerr and Reissner-Nordstrom metrics, singularities at GR shock waves \cite{Israel, SmollerTemple, GroahTemple, ReintjesTemple_first, Reintjes_1, BarnesLeFlSchmSt}, as well as infinite gradient singularities like those that arise in numerical simulations of binary black hole mergers \cite{Alcubierre, AnninosCMSST, Pretorius}.
 In fact, the question how to tell, from a map alone, whether a singularity, like the North Pole in the Mercator map, is a problem with the map or a real singularity in the object which is being mapped, is as old as the subject of Differential Geometry.
-Historically, determining that a singularity is removable has required the explicit construction of a regularizing coordinate transformation, and failing this, neither a definitive test, nor an explicit procedure for constructing regularizing coordinate transformations, has been available for determining {\it apriori} whether the search for a regularization is feasible or futile \cite{Choquet, HawkingEllis, Israel, KazdanDeTurck, ReintjesTemple_first, Uhlenbeck}.
-This problem extends to all levels of regularity, and more fundamentally raises the following question: What is the true (highest possible) regularity a metric, or more generally a connection, can exhibit in an atlas of coordinate charts, and what defines and characterizes the true, highest possible, geometric level of regularity of a connection?
+Historically, determining that a singularity is removable has required the explicit construction of a regularizing coordinate transformation, and failing this, neither a definitive test, nor an explicit procedure for constructing regularizing coordinate transformations, has been available for determining {\it a priori} whether the search for a regularization is feasible or futile \cite{Choquet, HawkingEllis, Israel, KazdanDeTurck, ReintjesTemple_first, Uhlenbeck}.
+This problem extends to all levels of regularity, and more fundamentally raises the following question: What is the true, highest possible, regularity a metric, or more generally a connection, can exhibit in an atlas of coordinate charts, and what defines and characterizes this true, highest possible, geometric level of regularity of a connection?